 Top ten opponents: L-TKO-10 Wladimir Klitschko, L-SD-12 Chris Byrd, L-UD-10 Calvin Brock, L-TKO-3 Nicolay Valuev, L-UD-12 Sam Peter, L-UD-12 John Ruiz, L-KO-4 Chris Arreola

 -6 total score (0 + -7 + 0 + 1)

 McCline would revert back to fighting journeymen, taking on eight over the next two years (including an upset loss to Zuri Lawrence).
-Jameel managed to parlay this streak into another title shot, this time against 7 foot WBA titlist Nikolai Valuev.
-Jameel fought on fairly even terms with the Russian Giant, before succumbing to a knee injury at the end of the 3rd.
-This showing didn’t prevent Jameel from getting the call against WBC titlist Samuel Peter in his very next fight, surprising everyone when he knocked the normally-durable Peter down three times in the first 3 rounds.
+Jameel managed to parlay this streak into another title shot, this time against seven foot WBA titlist Nikolai Valuev.
+Jameel fought on fairly even terms with the Russian Giant, before succumbing to a knee injury at the end of the third.
+This showing didn’t prevent Jameel from getting the call against WBC titlist Samuel Peter in his very next fight, surprising everyone when he knocked the normally-durable Peter down three times in the first three rounds.
 From there, Peter composed himself, and outboxed McCline, leaving him empty-handed after a title fight yet again.
-That fight marked the 4th major belt McCline fought for, losing on each occasion, but always competitively.
+That fight marked the fourth major belt McCline fought for, losing on each occasion, but always competitively.

 Jameel would find his career declining after the Peter fight.
-He would lose a wide decision to John Ruiz, outpoint fringe contender Mike Mollo, then get trucked in 4 by rising contender Chris Arreola.
-Jameel took two years off, then came back, losing 3 out of 5, including a final 2nd round knockout to Magomed Abdusalamov.
+He would lose a wide decision to John Ruiz, outpoint fringe contender Mike Mollo, then get trucked in four by rising contender Chris Arreola.
+Jameel took two years off, then came back, losing three out of five, including a final second round knockout to Magomed Abdusalamov.